Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 [^considerations]{:jf}

 RADIUS/TLS servers MUST immediately start the TLS negotiation when a new connection is opened.
-They MUST close the connection and discard any data sent if the connecting client does not start a TLS negotiation.
+They MUST close the connection and discard any data sent if the connecting client does not start a TLS negotiation or if the TLS negotiation fails at any point.

 RADIUS/DTLS servers MUST silently discard any packet they receive that is not a new DTLS negotiation or a packet sent over a DTLS session established earlier.

-RADIUS/(D)TLS peers MUST NOT use the old RADIUS/UDP or RADIUS/TCP ports for RADIUS/DTLS or RADIUS/TLS.
+RADIUS/(D)TLS peers MUST NOT use the old RADIUS/UDP or RADIUS/TCP ports for RADIUS/DTLS or RADIUS/TLS.[^contradiction]{:jf}

 [^considerations]: TODO: add reference to considerations regarding the multi-purpose use of one port.
+[^contradiction]: This last sentence contradicts an earlier paragraph (should vs must).
+Must be fixed.
+TODO: check if this is a result of different specs from 6614 and 7360

 ## Detecting Live Servers